A Travel Price Comparison for Families, Couples, and Backpackers London vs. Cologne for Attractions, Nightlife, Families, and Couples

 Which city is more affordable and which is best for your travel style?
 If you're trying to figure out where to go next, comparing the travel costs between London and Cologne can help you decide which place is right for you.

 Tourists will generally find more to do in London than Cologne.
 It is bigger and it has more sights, attractions, and activities for travelers.
-London is very popular for its museums, theatre productions, food, nightlife, music, shopping, big city activities, and impressive beauty, while Cologne attracts visitors for its historical sights.
+London is very popular for its museums and attractions, theatre productions, food, nightlife, music, shopping, big city activities, and impressive beauty, while Cologne attracts visitors for its historical sights.
 London is more touristy than Cologne and is popular for its international reputation, its world-renowned theater productions, and its many different markets.
 It is also well known for Big Ben.
 Cologne is famous for its large and detailed cathedral, its festive Christmas markets, and its location along the Rhine River.

 Let's take a look at the differences and similarities between Cologne and London.
 Then, you can decide for yourself which place is better for your next trip.